jatoms-io/io.jatoms.page/_tutorials/Lesson 01.md

 * [Maven build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html)

 ## Step 02 - Make your application OSGi compatible

+## Outline
+* Use maven bundle plugin instead of jar
+    * Explanations:
+        * execution -> new packaging type , what are packaging types?
+* Try to run it with old commands -> does not work
+    * Explanation:
+        * Inspect manifest -> no Main-Class
+        * explain difference between bundle / jar
+            * additional metadata
+* Add BundleActivator + activate method
+    * Explanations:
+        * How to run code in a bundle?
+            * needs to be loaded into a larger framework that executes it
+            * needs some sort of entrypoint for the framework
+    * Explain bundles

 **Instructions**
 * open your pom.xml -> replace the maven-jar-plugin entry with this one
 ```xml